Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ### Bones

 A sprinklekit’s bone structure is comprised of dense, but brittle bone strudel that is modified by magic in order to resist extremely powerful blows.
 The Sprinklekit’s bone structure’s purpose evolution, as it advanced overtime was to minimize the amount of breaks; the trade off being that dislocations or small fractures were still prevalent, as these bones resist shattering by dispersing impact and self-repairing small cracks through the use of the blood inside of their body.
-Magical coding inside allows for the body to replicate and attach itself to the bone structure, thus makomb the regenerative process much more easier to perform.
+Magical coding inside allows for the body to replicate and attach itself to the bone structure, thus makong the regenerative process much more easier to perform.

-Considering their body is made from a special form of icecream that is sort of liquid, dislocated bones “Plop” back into place over a given period of timen They do this through the flesh forcefully pressing against the bones involuntarily.
+Considering their body is made from a special form of icecream that is sort of liquid, dislocated bones “Plop” back into place over a given period of time.
+They do this through the flesh forcefully pressing against the bones involuntarily.

 A Sprinklekit's icy bones act like a load-bearing frame, keeping the body intact like a chassis.
 Since organs aren't needed, the skeleton doesn't need to protect lungs or a heart.
 Instead, a hollow, latticed structure in place that makes the bones lighter, more flexible, and more efficient at distributing force.
 Instead of solid mass, the interwoven framework spreads stress across multiple paths, reducing the chance of fractures.
 This design enhances durability under impact, allows for faster movement, and provides more space for magical energy flow or structural regeneration, making the bones resilient and adaptive rather than purely rigid.